zemin-xu/zemin-xu.github.io/_posts/2020-11-01-marker-based-augmented-reality.md

 This project use **opencv-4.4.0** and **opencv_contrib-4.4.0** to execute it.
 In order to build it, you should modify the corresponding option of project's property.

+An optimal solution executable is ready, in order to run it:
+1. go to the **Release** folder: cd MarkerBasedAugmentedReality/x64/Release
+2. put into this folder the sample image and target image
+3. run with following syntax: ./MarkerBasedAugmentedReality.exe -i [sample_image_name] -i [target_image_name]

+If you want to build the solution with full parameters with possibility of changing the feature descriptor with trackbar, you need to switch on the **TEST_MODE** in code and build it.
+In this case, the program may crash down because some descriptors are not working with some matchers.

 ## Problem statement